iceColdChris/iceColdChris/README.md

 Hi 👋 My name is Chris Fahlin
 =============================

-Senior Software Engineer at BlueWater Federal Solutions
+Senior Software Engineer at Semper Valens Solutions, Inc.
 -------------------------------------------------------

 I am passionate about computer science, I started my career off as a native android developer, but have since expanded to learning web technologies.